wdk-docs/nest-docs/content/openapi/cli-plugin.md

 }
 ```

-#### Troubleshooting `jest` (e2e tests)
+#### “jest”故障排除(端到端测试)

 In case `jest` does not seem to pick up your configuration changes, it's possible that Jest has already **cached** the build result.
 To apply the new configuration, you need to clear Jest's cache directory.

 To clear the cache directory, run the following command in your NestJS project folder: